willettl/willettl.github.io/README.md

 });
 ```

-Then later on we can use app.post functions in our App.tsx file to addComments, like we see here.
+Then later on we can use app.post functions in our App.tsx file to addComments, like we see here:
 ```javascript
 const addComment = async (
     marketId: string,